 One Bowl Sheet Pan Pancakes

 How quick and easy these sheet pan pancakes are to make, and one bowl makes cleanup easy too.
 These pancakes bake in 15 minutes so you can have breakfast ready quickly.
-Plus, this dish saves standing by the stove to flip individual pancakes (I do love me some stacked pancakes too thought!).
-Customize these sheet pan pancakes however you like – berries in one area, chocolate chips in another, almond butter and banana in another and pumpkin seeds, sunflower seeds and coconut in another – as in the photos.
+Plus, this dish saves standing by the stove to flip individual pancakes (I do love stacked pancakes too thought!).
+Customize your sheet pan pancakes however you like – berries in one area, chocolate chips in another, almond butter and banana in another and pumpkin seeds, sunflower seeds and coconut in another – as in the photos.
 What would you choose?
 What are your family’s favourites?

 Serve hot with a splash of maple syrup or warmed coconut milk, or both – delish!

-Using only a small amount of coconut sugar and maple syrup, this isn’t overly sweet and both these sweeteners are lower on the glycemic index than white sugar.
-Mixing whole wheat flour with the all-purpose adds a bit more fiber too.
-The flax meal adds additional fiber for digestive health, powerful antioxidants and heart health benefits.
 Cinnamon is a powerful antioxidant, an anti-inflammatory, an antibacterial and an anti fungal – supporting cholesterol balance and triglycerides, supports blood sugar levels and research is being done to show that cinnamon supports brain health and reduces cognition decline.

 Prep Time: 10 Minutes / Bake Time: 15 Minutes / Serves: 4 – 6